gc3-uzh-ch/gridka-school/tutorial/tutorial.rst

         glance-manage db_sync

-* Restart again the services:
+* Restart the services one more time:

 ::